s0md3v/fonetic/README.md

 ### Introduction
-Fonetic is a python library to assess pronounceablility of a given text based on an algorithm invented by Somdev Sangwan.
-A related research paper can be found [here](https://github.com/s0md3v/MyPapers/tree/master/A%20Phonetic%20Approach%20to%20Calculate%20Linguistic%20Information%20in%20Text).
+Fonetic is a python library to assess pronounceablility of a given text.
+The research paper it's based on can be found [here](https://github.com/s0md3v/MyPapers/tree/master/A%20Phonetic%20Approach%20to%20Calculate%20Linguistic%20Information%20in%20Text).

 **fonetic** can be used in: